gobtn/product-handbook/product-principles.md

 Or in Google’s words “focus on the user and all else will follow”.
 We optimize long-term customer value over short-term revenue gain.
 We prioritize the interest of users above all others - publishers, merchants, brands, partners and company stakeholders.
 We will not compromise user data for financial gain.

 ### Actions, not Ads.
 We value manifested intent over manufactured intent.
 People only have 24 hours in each day.
-We build a better business in mobile with actions that helps people do more of what they want to do, quicker, and returning as much of people’ valuable attention to them.
+We build a better business in mobile with actions that help people do more of what they want to do, quicker, and returning as much of people’ valuable attention to them.

 ### Bias towards scalability.
 While solving a problem manually a few times is a great way to learn it well enough so as to scale it, we aim for products that scale exceptionally well and to provide Omotenashi through technology rather than manual service.
 We bias towards providing an outstanding self-service experience to achieve scale.